Robert Penn Warren Distinguished Associate Professor

 212-O Allen Hall

-Michael Bibler earned his Ph.D. at Tulane University and taught at the University of Mary Washington, Manchester University, and Northumbria University before joining LSU in 2013.
+Michael Bibler earned his Ph.D. at Tulane University and taught at the University of Mary Washington, the University of Manchester (UK), and Northumbria University (UK) before joining LSU in 2013.
 His research focuses on queer readings of 19th and 20th century American literature and culture, with a special focus on the U.S. South and its wider, transnational connections.
 Bibler brings these interests into the classroom in a range of different courses: “Woke Southern Literature” explores the long tradition of progressive, activist literature in South, while “Southern Sexualities,” “Queer-of-Color Critique and Southern Studies,” and “Rethinking Southern Gothic” variously ask how reading “regional” texts, settings, and themes can complicate dominant, metronormative narratives of race, gender, class, and sexuality.
-Inspired by the work of his first monograph, Cotton's Queer Relations: Same-Sex Intimacy and the Literature of the Southern Plantation, 1936-1968, he is currently working on a long-term project about sexuality, race, and gender in black and white southern writing before the Civil War, entitled “Possessive Intimacy: Property, Sexuality, and the Literature of U.S. Slavery.”
-He has also published in the journals PMLA, Angelaki, south: a scholarly journal, MFS: Modern Fiction Studies, Philological Quarterly, Journal of American Studies, Southern Cultures, and Mississippi Quarterly.
-More immediately, he is completing a book about queer literature, music, art, and film from the 1980s to the present, entitled “Silly Pleasures: Queer, Camp, Nonce, and the Art of Being Literal.”
-This book intervenes in longstanding debates in Queer Studies about anti-normativity and utopianism by reading a diverse collection of works that use silliness as an aesthetic practice to imagine a fundamentally different relation to the normal—one that “crashes the party” of the normal instead of simply opposing it.
-Focusing on the B-52's, late Truman Capote, early RuPaul, John Waters, and the artist Nick Cave, as well as the films Bernie, Sordid Lives, and Greater Tuna, the book shows how all of these works undermine and reconfigure prescriptive categories of sexual, gender, racial, and regional identity in order to create more ethical and inclusive forms of sociality.
-They do this by adopting a silly aesthetics closely aligned with camp: they refuse to take the categories of identity seriously by ironically taking them literally.
-They embrace the frivolous, the ridiculous, the mundane, and the literal to rearrange conventional structures of meaning and thus suggest more open, vibrant, and flexible possibilities for being in the world.
+He is author of Cotton's Queer Relations: Same-Sex Intimacy and the Literature of the Southern Plantation, 1936-1968 (2009), and co-editor of Just Below South: Intercultural Performance in the Caribbean and the U.S. South (2007) and the first scholarly reprint of Arna Bontemp's 1936 novel about the Haitian Revolution, Drums at Dusk (2009).
+He has also published in many journals and edited collections, including PMLA, Angelaki, south: a scholarly journal, MFS: Modern Fiction Studies, Philological Quarterly, Cambridge Companion to American Gay and Lesbian Literature, Oxford Handbook of the Literature of the U.S. South, and Keywords for Southern Studies.
+Inspired by his first book, he has been working on a very a long-term project about sexuality, race, and gender in black and white southern writing before the Civil War, entitled “Possessive Intimacy: Property, Sexuality, and the Literature of U.S. Slavery.”
+More immediately he is completing a book about queer literature, music, art, and film from the 1980s to the present, entitled “Silly Pleasures: Queer, Camp, Nonce, and the Art of Taking Things Very Literally.”
+This book intervenes in longstanding debates in Queer Studies about anti-normativity and utopianism by reading the aesthetics of literalism and silliness in John Waters, the B-52's, Truman Capote, RuPaul before Supermodel, three films about small-town Texas, and the "soundsuits" of artist Nick Cave.

 Area(s) of Interest